Pylons/pyramid/docs/narr/project.rst

    :term:`context` of the request is an instance of the :class:`myproject.models.MyModel` class.
-The first argument to ``add_view`` points at a Python function that does all the work for this view, also known as a :term:`view callable` via a :term:`dotted Python name`.
+The first argument to ``add_view`` points at a Python function that does all the work for this view, also known as a :term:`view callable`, via a :term:`dotted Python name`.
 The view declaration also names a ``renderer``, which in this case is a template that will be used to render the result of the view callable.
    This particular view declaration points at